-5.3 Building Resilience
+5.4.
+Building Resilience

-IFI can also help to build climate resilience in catchments and species by focusing development efforts on climate positive actions and continuing research activities that can yield positive outcomes with regard to habitat stability.
-More frequent events of high rainfall and wind are predicted for the west of Ireland in the coming years.
-Likely impacts on western catchments may include increased drought, flood frequency and severity.
-Such events can destabilise riverbed material and increase risk of severe bank erosion.
+IFI can also help to build climate resilience in catchments and species by focusing on climate positive actions such as the establishment of aquatic buffer zones, the identification of natural flood mitigation areas and continuing research activities that can yield positive outcomes with regard to habitat stability.
+More frequent events such as heatwaves, droughts, high rainfall and wind are predicted for the west of Ireland in the coming years.
+Likely impacts on catchments may include increased drought (high temperatures exceeding thermal limits of certain fish species), flood frequency and severity.
+Such extreme events (e.g. storms) can destabilise riverbed material with increased sedimentation and rates of erosion.
+IFI are working on the parallel climate resilience project and EREP-measures to be developed for drained catchments over the coming years.